miykael/nipype-beginner-s-guide/homepage/nipype.rst

     }

-The code to create such a Nipype workflow that represents and does what you can see in the graph above would look something like this:
+The code to create an Nipype workflow that specifies the steps illustrated in the figure above and can run all the steps would look something like this:

 .. code-block:: py
    :linenos: